iamshm/Instagram-ReDesigned/README.md

-# instagram_clone
+# Instagram_clone

-A new Flutter project.
+A new Flutter application with a redefined UI of Instagram./

 ## Getting Started